Investors provide capital to an early-stage business with measurable social or environmental benefits and a path to growth or fiscal sustainability.

-Some Patient Capital funds emphasize addressing social or environment needs and are ok with smaller, community-based solutions that become profitable and consider a range of debt and equity as financing alternatives.
-Other Patient Capital funds have longer time horizons vs. standard funds, but they do expect to invest equity in exchange for ownership as the founders to search for highly scalable exponential growth solutions (for example in climate tech or biotech).
-For the purpose of this capital library we are focused on early stage investing rather than later stage or public markets investing.
+Some Patient Capital funds emphasize addressing social or environmental needs and are ok with smaller, community-based solutions that become profitable and consider a range of debt and equity as financing alternatives.
+Other Patient Capital funds have longer time horizons vs. standard funds, but they do expect to invest equity in exchange for ownership as the founders search for highly scalable exponential growth solutions (for example in climate tech or biotech).

 Venture Capital vs. Patient Capital vs. Philanthropic Grants

-Patient Capital was created as an alternative “third way” to both Venture Capital and Philanthropic Grants, popularized by the Rockefeller Foundation and the Acumen Fund.
+Patient Capital was created as an alternative “third way” to both venture capital and philanthropic grant givers, popularized by the Rockefeller Foundation and the Acumen Fund.